M/S Vibran

 Notes on men denoted *

-There is no Harry Nilsen listed at the Stavern Memorial that I've linked to below, but there's a radio operator named Harry E. Refne.
+There is no Harry Nilsen listed at the Stavern Memorial which I've linked to below, but there's a radio operator named Harry E. Refne.
 This must be the same man, because his birthdate is the same as that found for Harry Nilsen on the official casualty list.

 Also, there's no Able Seaman Peder Indbjo, but a Boatswain Peder Samsonsen with the same birthdate.